How to spend Mother’s Day without mum

 While we’ve discussed some ways in which you can spend Mother’s Day without your mum, at the end of the day, if you’re not sure you’re ready to face this holiday, then that’s perfectly okay.

-Remember, if all you want to do is disconnect from all forms of media and take the day for yourself, there is absolutely nothing wrong with that and you certainly shouldn’t feel guilty about it.
+Remember, if all you want to do is disconnect from all forms of media and take the day for yourself, there is absolutely nothing wrong with that, and you certainly shouldn’t feel guilty about it.

 If you know someone that’s about to have their first Mother’s Day without their mum, or maybe a mum who’s recently been bereaved, you might want to send a card to support them – but it can be tricky to find the right words.
-To make the process easier, here are some our personal favourite bereaved Mother’s Day cards, made by our wonderful thortful content creators.